 The amount of snowfall wasn't that large in terms of inches, but after plowing and drifting, the end result demanded tossing shovel fulls over your head.

 A question heard recently while experiencing a deluge was, "At least is isn't snow."
 The speaker watching water rush down her street didn't understand why someone might be against snow.
 The above image is an explanation.
 And it isn't just moving the pile once or twice, or even three times.
 At one point, you may get so tired of the town plowing snow back into the driveway that you stand at the end of the driveway so that they don't push the entire street's worth of snow where you just shoveled.

 |Winter at a favorite writing spot. |

 At night, snowmobilers made donuts out on the ice.

 In my fantasies, I like to use weather.
 Snow can be an effective setting.
 Lady Ellspeth and Lord Dal experienced a freezing trip through the mountains before taking refuge in a cavern in Windmaster.

 To purchase the Windmaster Novels: BWL

 Helen Henderson lives in western Tennessee with her husband.
-While she doesn’t have any pets in residence at the moment, she often visits a husky and a feist who have adopted her as one the pack.
+While she doesn’t have any pets in residence at the moment, she often visits a husky who have adopted her as one the pack.
 Find out more about her and her novels on her BWL author page.